 Policy as a Solution

-Estate agents and online property sales websites will inevitably begin to incorporate air quality data into their listings.
+Estate agents and online property sales websites will inevitably begin incorporating air quality data into their listings.
 Greater awareness of the risks and the state of air pollution will undoubtedly influence buyer behaviour, which will inevitably impact property prices.

-Governments, councils and planning authorities must now start to incorporate air quality measurements into their strategic plans and planning decisions.
-Knowingly granting or encouraging development in areas known to have poor air quality (or the risk of) is arguably negligent or irresponsible.
+Governments, councils and planning authorities should incorporate air quality measurements into their strategic plans and decisions.
+Knowingly granting or encouraging development in areas with poor air quality (or the risk of) is arguably negligent or irresponsible.

 It is not all bad news – many will benefit from the greater awareness of air quality and its impact:

 - Rural areas of the UK with high-quality air and excellent transport links will be sought-after locations for health-conscious buyers.